 Step 03- Drying & Buffing the Boots:

 1. If the shapes of your boots appear misshapen after the deep cleaning process, you need to support the shape of your boots before they dry.
 The toes of the boots usually get out of the shape mostly and you can fix it with paper.
 Just crumple up some papers and stuff them down into your boots to fix the misshapen areas of the boots.
-You can use any kind of paper for making the support.
+You can use any kind of paper for making support.

 2. When the cleaning and supporting are done, place the boots in a safe place and let them dry naturally for 24 hours.
 The drying duration depends on how wet the boots got during the cleaning process.
-DO NOT place them near high heating temperature such as fire.
+DO NOT place them near high heating temperature such as a fire.
 The high heat may melt the glue of the boots or destroy the leather parts of the boots.
-Just put them aside for a natural drying.
+Just put them aside for natural drying.